amirkhosrovosughi/drone-adventure/README.md

 Feel free to adjust and customize the controls according to your preferences.

-To see the camera image, you can run below command in terminal 6 and select /camera topic
+To see the camera image, you can run below command in terminal 7 and select /camera topic
 <pre>
 ros2 run rqt_image_view rqt_image_view
 </pre>

-To run feature extraction, in termianl 7 run:
+To run feature extraction, in termianl 8 run:
 <pre>
 ros2 run visual_feature_extraction visual_feature_extraction
 </pre>
+Above this publish topic /featureDetection/coordinate that shows relative position of the detected feature in the photo and corresponding depth.
+You can change option DEBUG_FEATURE to ON to visualize the detected features.

 Next to be completed:
 - 2D + depth to 3D mapping